isetbio/ISETImagePipeline/README.md

 ## ISETImagePipeline
 This repository contains all the analysis code used in our paper: LQ Zhang, NP Cottaris, and DH Brainard (2021).
-An image reconstruction framework for characterizing early vision.
+An Image Reconstruction Framework for Characterizing Early Vision.

 For a 10 minutes introduction of our project, here is our [V-VSS 2020 Talk](https://youtu.be/d5qI0FNCAv4).